safugl/fmri-nuisance-effects/README.md

 * Model 3: Including 6 motion regressors in a Ridge regression model.
 * Model 4: Including 6 motion regressors, one framewise displacement coefficient, 6 aCompCor coefficients, CSF, and WM confounds in a Ridge regression model.

 Models are evaluated using a 5-fold cross-validation procedures.
-The models incorporate high-pass filters with approximate cut-off of 1/128 Hz.
-Explained variance (R2) is extracted from each model and averaged across all 155 participants.
+The models incorporate a high-pass filter with an approximate cut-off of 1/128 Hz.
+R2 is extracted from each model and averaged across all 155 participants.
 The results from the analysis are shown below.
 Code is available [here](./examples/example01.py)

 <img title="example01" alt="example_results02" src="./examples/example01.png">